gnosis/dex-liquidity-provision/scripts/README.md

 The ethereum transaction will create the bracket-traders.
 For this transaction the provided private key will be used to pay for the gas.
 The first request of the script will generate orders on behalf of the bracket-traders.
 Please sign this transaction in the gnosis-safe interface and double check the order prices are as expected before signing the next - for example in [telegram-mainnet](https://t.me/gnosis_protocol) or [telegram-rinkeby](https://t.me/gnosis_protocol_dev) channels.

+Another party can also verify the transactions that are to be signed correspond to a valid configuration by running the script with the `--verify` parameter and the same arguments as the original strategy (the safe flee has to be provided via `--brackets`).

 The second request generates a transaction funding the bracket-traders' accounts on the exchange.
 Making the requests to the gnosis-interfaces does not cost any gas.
 However, signing and executing the transactions in the gnosis-safe interface will incur gas costs.